Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - bandit masks, which will be used in future quests

-In upcoming updates:
+In future updates:

-- unique items from stronger bandits
+- unique items in loot from the strongest bandits

 - new healing-related loot